 Login

-Who decides what benefits are covered by basic insurance?
-What should I watch out for when switching health insurance?
-And how do premiums affect my tax situation?
-We take a look at the Swiss health insurance system.
+Who decides what benefits basic insurance covers?
+What do I need to know when switching health insurers?
+And how do health insurance premiums affect my tax situation?
+We take a look at health insurance in Switzerland.

 Health insurance made simple

-In Switzerland, basic insurance is compulsory.
+Basic health insurance is mandatory in Switzerland.
 You can take out basic and supplemental insurance with different health insurance companies.
 Comparis discusses the pros and cons of having separate basic and supplemental insurance policies.

 Switching health insurance